Golf Caddies in Thailand: What Surprises Most Golfers (And How to Get the Best Experience)

 Thai caddies are more than a practical convenience.
 They represent the soul of golf in this country – warm, helpful, respectful, and dedicated to making your round as enjoyable as possible.

-Whether you’re playing your first round in Phuket, tackling championship-level courses in Pattaya, or soaking in the scenery of Hua Hin or Chiang Mai, your caddy will be there to support you.
+Whether you’re playing your first round on the golf courses in Phuket, tackling championship-level golf courses in Pattaya, or soaking in the scenery of the golf courses in Hua Hin or golf courses in Chiang Mai, your caddy will be there to support you.

 Be generous with your tips, kind with your words, and open to their suggestions – and your golf holiday in Thailand will be better for it.